Tuning magnetic interactions with nonequilibrium optical phonon populations: a theoretical study: Results on 2D lattices

 We now perform the spin-phonon analysis for the $E_{2u}$ phonon, considering only the unpolarized case.
 This generates only two-spin interactions, with changed nearest neighbor couplings ($K_1$ and $J_1$) and emergent second neighbor couplings ($K_2$ and $J_2$), as shown in Fig. \ref{fig:Fig10_KitaevHeis_res}.
 The second neighbor Kitaev couplings are bond dependent, with the $x$ component on the second neighbor sites connected by $y$ and $z$ bonds (and cyclically permuted).
 The expressions are similar to previous examples, but now $K_1$ additionally depends on $J_1^{(0)}/K_1^{(0)}$,

 with $\alpha_K^2=(\lambda_K^2/2M_i \omega_{0}) K^{(0)}_1/\omega_{0}$.

 The relevant coupling constant ratios are shown as a function of both tuning parameters: phonon occupancy and the initial $J_1^{(0)}/K_1^{(0)}$ ratio in Fig. \ref{fig:Fig10_KitaevHeis_res}(b)-(d).
 The 2D parameter space contains an interesting regime in which spin-phonon pumping selectively enhances $K_1$ Kitaev interactions, while suppressing all other couplings.
 Tuning a material into this regime would induce a Kitaev spin liquid.
-In this case, the regime arises at intermediate pumped spin-phonon coupling with either large or small initial $J_1^{(0)}/K_1^{(0)}$, as the consequence of the interplay between the non-commuting Kitaev and Heisenberg terms.
-In real materials, the phonons and exchange interactions will be more complicated, but there are likely still specific phonon modes that can be pumped to selectively enhance the Kitaev interactions.
+In this case, the regime arises at intermediate pumped spin-phonon coupling with either large or small initial $J_1^{(0)}/K_1^{(0)}$.
+The existence of a region of comparatively enhanced $K_1$ is enabled by the nonlinearity of the spin-phonon pumped magnetic interactions in Eq. (\ref{eq:KHcouplings}), which arises from the interplay between the non-commuting Kitaev and Heisenberg terms in the original spin Hamiltonian, Eq. (\ref{eq:KHham}).
+In real materials, the phonons and exchange interactions will be more complicated, but we expect there will still be specific phonon modes that can be pumped to selectively enhance the Kitaev interactions.